flotob/curia/README.md

     }
     ```

-3.  **Apply the Migration:**
+3.  **Compile the Migration (when needed):**
-    Once you have defined your `up` and `down` functions, run the following command to apply the migration (and any other pending migrations):
+    After editing your TypeScript migration file, you may need to compile it to JavaScript:
     ```bash
+    yarn migrate:compile
+    ```
+    This compiles all TypeScript files from the `migrations/` directory into JavaScript files in the `dist/migrations/` directory.

+4.  **Apply the Migration:**
+    Once you have compiled your migration, run the following command to apply it (and any other pending migrations):
+    ```bash
     yarn migrate:up
     ```
-    This command does two things:
-    *   First, it automatically runs `yarn migrate:compile` (due to the `premigrate:up` script in `package.json`).
-This compiles all TypeScript files from the `migrations/` directory into JavaScript files in the `dist/migrations/` directory, using `tsconfig.migrations.json` for configuration.
-    *   Then, it executes `node-pg-migrate up`, telling it to use the compiled JavaScript migrations from the `dist/migrations/` directory.
+    This executes `node-pg-migrate up -m dist/migrations`, which runs the compiled JavaScript migrations.

 ### Rolling Back Migrations